 Transits and Eclipses

 A transit is when one celestial object crosses in front of another.
 An eclipse is when one celestial body partially or fully covers another.
-We have been fortunate to host Venus and Mercury transits across the face of the Sun, and three partial solar eclipses.
+We have been fortunate to host Venus and Mercury transits across the face of the Sun, partial solar eclipses, and a lunar eclipse.

 The observatory live-streamed a solar eclipse on Christmas day, 2000.